Seneca County, New York: History

 Onondaga County was formed in 1794 by the splitting of Herkimer County.

 Cayuga County was formed in 1799 by the splitting of Onondaga County.
 This county was, however, much larger than the present Cayuga County.
 It then included the present Seneca and Tompkins counties and part of Wayne County.

 In 1804, Seneca County was formed by the splitting of Cayuga County.

 In 1817, Seneca County was reduced in size by combining portions of Seneca and the remainder of Cayuga County to form Tompkins County.
 Part of this territory, the current towns of Covert and Lodi, were returned to Seneca County in 1819.

 The original county seat of Seneca County was located in Ovid, where a court house was constructed in 1806.
 After southern portions of the county were removed in 1817 to become part of Tompkins County, the seat was moved to Waterloo as the village was more geographically centered at the time.
 In 1823, northern portions of the county were removed to form part of Wayne County.
 This put Waterloo in the same situation as Ovid with being on one end of Seneca County.
 A compromise was made to use both locations as county seats, becoming a two-shire county.
 It included the constitution of two county courts and jury districts under Chapter 137 of the New York State Laws of 1822.
 In 1895, the Seneca County Board of Supervisors voted to abolish the setup of two jury districts.
 It later voted to remove the two-shire county system in 1921, making Waterloo the only county seat, but was reinstated two years later.
 At least once a year, the County Board of Supervisors holds its monthly meeting in Ovid to maintain the two-shire status.

 In 1823, Seneca County was reduced in size by combining portions of Seneca and Ontario counties to form Wayne County.

 On April 6, 1830, the Church of Jesus Christ of Latter Day Saints was founded in Seneca County.
 The event took place at the log home of a local farmer, Peter Whitmer.
-Although church headquarters moved out of the area shortly thereafter, a historical visitor's center is still operated at that location.
+Although church headquarters moved out of the area shortly thereafter, a historical visitor center is still operated at that location.